 Now keep in mind that even the most lucrative offers, may not always:

 1) Pick you.

 2) Be easy.
 You may have to devote some good time to testing and doing what the focus group asks you to before you get paid for your time.

 But if you live in a pretty big metropolitan city like I do, you may find enough opportunities from these focus groups to make a little extra.

-My final thoughts and a word about that “warning” I mentioned:
+My final thoughts and about that “warning” on paid surveys…

 I would say in this list of 5 places, the first 4 are more along the lines of good survey websites.
 The 5th is actually a bit of a different topic, but I purposely put it in because: